Zehando/business-kpi-dashboards/README.md

 * The sales prediction model in the `prediction_model/` directory also utilizes data sourced from BigQuery.

 ## Dashboards
-[cite_start]The main dashboard for this project is `Business-kpi-dashboard.pdf`[cite: 1].
+The main dashboard for this project is `Business-kpi-dashboard.pdf`.
 You can view it directly by clicking the link below:
 * [Business KPI Dashboard](dashboards/Business-kpi-dashboard.pdf)

 ## Prediction Model
-The `prediction_model/` directory contains the Python code  `Sales_prediction.ipynb` used for forecasting future sales. [cite_start]This model employs the Holt-Winters prediction method [cite: 111].
+The `prediction_model/` directory contains the Python code `Sales_prediction.ipynb` used for forecasting future sales.
+This model employs the Holt-Winters prediction method.

 ## Setup and Usage
 To explore this project: